‘Not Today Satan’: Candace Cameron Bure And Bianca Del Rio At Odds On Instagram

 A post shared by Bianca Del Rio (@thebiancadelrio) on

 People were referring to Bure’s controversial comments on gay marriage during her time co-hosting The View.
 Back in 2015, an Oregon-based baker refused service to a same-sex couple.
-Bure stood by the company and argued that it was a decision based on freedom of association and First Amendment Rights.
-Bure later backtracked on her comments, saying it was a matter of opinion on who to service, reports ETOnline.
+Bure stood by the company and argued that it was a decision based on freedom of association and First Amendment rights.
+Bure later backtracked on her comments, saying it was a matter of opinion on who to service, reports ET Online.

 “I don’t think this is discrimination at all.
 This is about freedom of association, it’s about constitutional rights, it’s about First Amendment rights.
 We do have the right to choose who we associate with.”